-Paul Laverty is a Scottish lawyer and screenwriter, who has worked with director Ken Loach on nine feature films.
-His screenplays are meticulously researched and often look at social issues, such as migrant labour, unemployment and conflict.
+Paul Laverty is a Scottish lawyer and screenwriter, who has worked with director Ken Loach on over a dozen feature films, including the Cannes award winners The Wind that Shakes the Barley, Sweet Sixteen and I, Daniel Blake.
+His screenplays are meticulously researched and delve into complex social issues, such as migrant labour, unemployment and conflict.

 Having worked in the film festival and training sectors for many years, Tamara has devoted much energy to bringing a wide range of films to diverse audiences.
-Through Take One Action, this steadfast belief in the power of films to open the mind is now aligned with her commitment to a fairer world.
-Prior to joining Take One Action in 2013, Tamara worked as a project manager and programmer for film festivals in Germany, Québec, China and the UK.
-After an initial stint programming members' screenings at BAFTA Scotland at the beginning of the millennium, she joined Moonstone, a Sundance-inspired training and development initiative, in 2002.
-From 2008 to 2013, she project managed ENGAGE (a pan-European, MEDIA-funded training scheme for emerging filmmakers, based at Screen Academy Scotland), supporting over 120 emerging writers, directors and screenwriters.
+Through Take One Action, this steadfast belief in the power of films to open the mind is now aligned with her interests in system change.
+Prior to joining Take One Action in 2013, Tamara worked as a project manager and programmer for film festivals in Germany, Québec, China and the UK, as well as BAFTA Scotland and Moonstone, a Sundance-inspired training and development initiative.
 As Project Manager for Mark Cousins and Tilda Swinton’s 8½ Foundation, she helped thousands of children in Scotland access a wider range of classic and international cinema.
-She has been on the board of the Berwick-upon-Tweed Film and Media Arts Festival since its creation in 2005.
-Selected for Guiding Lights in 2010, she was mentored by Sandra Hebron.
+She was part of the founding team and sat on the board of the Berwick Film and Media Arts Festival from its creation in 2005 until 2014.

 Kristina has worked on a variety of social and environmental justice projects- from small community-based initiatives to documentary driven campaigns.
 She is an alumni of the interdisciplinary MLitt in Environment, Culture and Communications (University of Glasgow) which provides an insight from the social sciences and humanities into the complex challenge of sustainability.
 Kristina facilitated the Ethnic Minority Environmental Network at CEMVO Scotland involving minority ethnic communities in strategic conversations about climate change and sustainable development policies.
 Kristina has worked on the Barefoot In Business campaign celebrating the efforts of female entrepreneurs in Uganda and inspiring the next generation of empowered entrepreneurs here in Scotland through screening the Barefoot In Business documentary in schools across the country.
 Kristina is passionate about local food economies and co-founded Propagate – a collective of practitioners developing and supporting urban food projects and enterprises in Glasgow.